 Exposure: Full sun

-Sow seeds indoors in February and March, and transplant or direct sow in April and May.
-Can also be direct sown where it is to grow in September.
+Sow seeds indoors in late winter, and transplant or direct sow in 2-6 weeks after the last frost date.
+Catnip can also be direct sown in the fall where it is to grow.
 Bottom heat will speed germination.
 Ideal temperature for germination: 21-27°C (70-80°F).
 Seeds should sprout in 10-20 days.

 Catnip does very well in containers, raised beds, or borders in full sun to partial shade.
 The main challenge to growing it is protecting it from cats.
 After the main bloom, plants should be cut back hard to encourage a second bloom and tidy shape.